BroadbandForum/usp/specification/messages/index.md

 **R-NOT.5** - An Agent MUST send an `OnBoardRequest` notify request in the following circumstances:

 1. When the `SendOnBoardRequest()` command is executed.
 This sends the notification request to the Controller that is the subject of that operation.
 The `SendOnBoardRequest()` operation is defined in the [Device:2 Data Model][1].
+This requirement applies only to those Controller table instances that have their `.Enabled` parameter set to `true`.

 2. When instructed to do so by internal application policy (for example, when using DHCP discovery defined above).